bcgov/tukey/README.md

 ### Installation

-If using Docker you can copy the contents of the `theme` folder to `/opt/jboss/keycloak/themes/tukey-theme`.
+If using Docker you can copy the `tukey-theme` directory and contents to `/opt/jboss/keycloak/themes`.
 Then in the admin theme tab you can assign `tukey-theme` to the login page.